Experimental generalized contextuality with single-photon qubits: Experimental Realization

-After passing through the first sandwich-type QWP-HWP-QWP set and the following PPBS, the photons are detected by APDs on the transmitted port, in coincidence with the trigger photons.
-The transmitted photons go into the next QWP-HWP-QWP set and PPBS (or PBS which can be regard as a special PPBS with equal transmission and reflection probabilities).
-The probability of the photons being measured is obtained by normalizing the coincidence counts on each mode with respect to the total counts.
-The probabilities of photons being measured on the reflected ports (clicks on the detectors D1, D2, and D3) correspond to those of the joint POVM elements $G^{ij}_{+-}$, $G^{ij}_{-+}$, and $G^{ij}_{++}$.
-Whereas the probability of photons being measured on the transmitted port of the last PBS (click on the detector D4) corresponds to that of the element $G^{ij}_{--}$ on the polarization state of single photons.

-Photon loss opens up a detection efficiency loophole in our experiment.
-Thus fair-sampling assumption is taken here which assumes that the event selected out by the photonic coincidence is an unbiased representation of the whole sample.
+After passing through each QWP-HWP-QWP set and the following PPBS, the photons are detected by APDs on the reflected port, in coincidence with the trigger photons.
+The transmitted photons go into the next QWP-HWP-QWP set and PPBS (or, at the final stage, a PBS which can be regarded as a special PPBS with equal transmission and reflection probabilities).
+The relative detection efficiencies of the detectors D2-D4 with respect to D1, are measured as $0.9499\pm0.0070$, $0.9199\pm0.0069$ and $0.9801\pm0.0063$ respectively and these figures are used to correct the coincidence counts (see the Supplemental Material).
+The probability of measuring the photons is obtained by normalizing the corrected coincidence counts on each mode with respect to the total corrected coincidence counts.
+The overall detection efficiency of the heralded photons in our experiment is approximately $11\%$.
+Thus we make the fair-sampling assumption: that the event selected out by the photonic coincidence is an unbiased representation of the whole sample.

-In Table II, we present the measured probabilities and the outcomes of the joint POVM with noise parameter $\eta=0.67$ on the specific state $\ket{\phi_0}$.
-The result of measured average probability of anticorrelations $R^Q_3=0.8125\pm0.0056$ violates the boundary set by the non-contextual hidden variable theory $1-\eta/3=0.7767$ by $6.4$ standard deviations and is in a great agreement with quantum prediction $0.8075$.
+The probabilities of photons being measured on the reflected ports (clicks on the detectors D1-D3) correspond to those of the joint POVM elements $G^{ij}_{+-}$, $G^{ij}_{-+}$, and $G^{ij}_{++}$, whereas the probability of photons being measured on the transmitted port of the PBS (click on the detector D4) corresponds to that of the element $G^{ij}_{--}$.
+We can estimate the matrix forms of the joint POVM elements from the measured probabilities (see Subsec.~\ref{sec:method} ).
+The negligible difference from the theoretical prediction guarantees successful experimental realization of joint POVMs by taking into account of all the imperfections of the experimental setup.